khaidarovs/slackbot/README.md

 Note: manually triggering activity warnings when they are disabled for a definite specified period of time decrements the downtime by 1 day.
 This is because, conventionally, activity warnings only are triggered daily.
 However for debugging purposes this is too long to wait.

 ## Convo Summary
 Conversation summary feature: Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
 Since this function assigns a value to each sentence, there may be a case where there is no significant value associated with specific messages, in which case, the function would return every message from the past 6 hours.
 - `/summarize_conversation` - summarizes a conversation

-# ITER2 - Activity Warnings, Conversation Summary, and Mood Messages - Matt and Maya G
-## Activity Warnings
-The iteration finalized the activity warnings feature.
-This encompasses the following<br>
-1. Scheduling messages to send
-2. Firebase support for multiple channels <br>
-Unit tests for both of these features have been added.
-However, there are some practical issues with testing scheduling that make it difficult to test (i.e. making sure the functions are called at the right times).
-Thus, we are just testing the functionality of the functions called by the scheduler. <br>
-## Conversation Summary
-Conversation summary is a new feature that is a response to a slash command `/summarize_conversation` which summarizes the conversation in the past 6 hrs.
-Because the conversation summary will differ each time due to NLP, our two test cases check if there are 0 msgs in the past 6 hrs, or if there are >0 msgs, and test the correct behavior for each case<br>
-Note that we plan to extend this feature to allow for an aribtrary amount of time as opposed to fixed 6 hour conversation history period
-## Mood Messages
-This iteration finalized the mood messages feature This encompasses the following<br>
-1. Making sure send_message is only implemented when the mood is negative.
-For usability purposes, we are not sending a message when the NLP model classifies a message as positive or neutral.
-This has a tradeoff: It might be helpful to know what the NLP model is predicting the mood to be in a case where the NLP mood prediction is different from what the user intended it to be.
-This being said, the Sentiment Analyzer model in python's NLTK package is proven to have a high accuracy (90%+ on testing sets).
-2. Scheduling messages to send
-3. Firebase support for multiple channels <br>
-Unit tests for all three of these features have been added.
-However, there are some practical issues with testing scheduling that make it difficult to test (i.e. making sure the functions are called at the right times).
-Thus, we are just testing the functionality of the functions called by the scheduler. <br>
-## Testing Notes
-### Unit Tests
-Unit tests for each function and possible unit interactions are in place
-### Acceptance Testing
-Acceptance tests for activity & mood have been put in place, which walk through different possible command calls by users and ensures that variables and command outputs are correct
-## To-fix and Final Implementations for Assgn 5
-Minor bug in mood messages test cases<br>
-Add support for variable time for convo summary<br>
-Finalize scheduling integration